 Table of Contents

-Symptoms of Rheumatoid Arthritis
+- Definition of Rheumatoid Arthritis

-Definition of rheumatoid arthritis
+Definition of Rheumatoid Arthritis

-Rheumatoid arthritis by definition belongs to the chronic inflammatory systemic diseases and proceeds progressively in stages.
+Rheumatoid arthritis, by definition, belongs to the chronic inflammatory systemic diseases and proceeds progressively in stages.

 Additionally, as part of rheumatoid arthritis, extra-articular organ involvement may also occur.